5 Fun Classroom Glow Day Ideas for 2025

 * This list contains affiliate links in this blog post, which means I get a tiny commission if you choose to purchase through these links.
 However, this doesn't change the cost for you.
 Thank you in advance!

-All items above can glow, but remember that white glow too!
+All items above can glow, but remember that white glows too!
 Some other glow items might be jello with half tonic water used and lemonade with tonic water!
 Then you have glowing food and drinks.
 So much fun!
+And don’t forget the classroom glow party glow stick!

 I personally think black lights are so much more fun than flashlights, but either one will work.
 Black lights are an investment and can tend to get hot, but they have such a cool effect on the room, so they are something to consider.